0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 }
 ```

 notes:

 No logic here, just a paragraph created in our DOM.

 This is the simplest component, but look at that html!() macro!
-Yes, that's html inside your Rust.
+Yes, that's actual html inside your Rust code.

-This isn't achieved by some kind of preprocessor like reqact requires with JSX, this is native Rust.
+This isn't achieved by some kind of preprocessor like react requires with JSX, this is native Rust.

 At compile-time, the html!() macro re-writes that html into yew function calls that build the html and interpolate the props for us.